sbcshop/Pico-Barcode-HAT-Software/README.md

 ## code part

-In the folder you see a file name "Barcode_Scanner_demo.py", run this file this is demo code, you see that how this hat work,
+In the folder you see a file name "Barcode_Scanner_demo.py", run this file ,this is demo code. from this code you easily understand the working of this module.using this basic code you make many applications, one of the application i mention in that folder, folder name is "smart attendance system". when you open this folder you see three file
+  *
+  *
+  *